lukas-weber/StochasticSeriesExpansion.jl/README.md

 ## Getting started

-To start, install Carlo and StochasticSeriesExpansion in Julia
+To start, install Carlo.jl and StochasticSeriesExpansion.jl in Julia
 ```julia
 using Pkg
 Pkg.add("Carlo")